Setting Up KVM VMR Machine Images

 Once KVM is installed, the easiest way to create virtual machines is through the Virtual Machine Manager application.

 - Launch the Virtual Machine Manager application.

 - Then import the QCOW2 file into Virtual Machine Manager.
 This will create a new VM image for the VMR.

 - Select the creation icon on the left of the menu.
 This will open up the New VM wizard.
 In Step 1, enter an appropriate name for your Solace VMR VM, and select Import Existing Disk Image.
 Then click Forward.

 - In Step 2, select the QCOW2 file, leave the OS Type and Version as “Generic”, then click Forward.

 - In Step 3, configure the Memory and CPUs for the VM, then click Forward.

 The amount of memory and CPUs configured can affect the number of client connections to the VMR that can be made.
-A minimum of 4 GB of RAM and two CPUs is required for all VMR editions.
+A minimum of 4 GiB of RAM and 2 CPUs is required for all VMR editions.
 For Evaluation and Enterprise editions, this enables a maximum of 1,000 client connections; if you increase the resources to at least 12 GiB of RAM and four CPUs, a maximum of 10,000 client connections can be made.
 Increasing RAM to at least 28 GiB and provisioning 8 CPUs allows a maximum of 100,000 client connections.

 For Community editions, a maximum of 100 client connections are permitted even if you provision more resources than the minimum system requirements.

 - In Step 4, confirm two things: first, select “Customize configuration before install”; second, select Advanced Options and make sure the network interface is correct.
 This example uses “MacVTap bridge” which is a recommended option.
 Then click Finish.